rmpfeifer/Clay-County-Projekt/README.md

-This is all the files needed for the clay county github.
+All the files needed for our version of the clay county project.

+You can search land records by name and it will return all parcels of land associated with that name.